 To solve this common VoIP issue, you should test each one, starting with the device itself.
 Does it have the latest updates?
 Is everything plugged in properly?
 Is anything damaged?

 Have you done the old trick of unplugging and plugging it back in?
 Test your calls after you take a look at the device itself.
 Often, this allows the buffers to empty and can re-sync with the VoIP service of choice.

 Depending on the kind of headset you have, you could just have an issue with it.
 Bluetooth is good, but not perfect.
 If you can isolate the delays to your headset and not the corded handset, you can fix the issue quickly.

 If you’re still experiencing echoes, you may need to improve your network stability.

 Related: How Much Data Does VoIP Use?
 Tips to Forecast Your Bandwidth Needs

 If you have a giant “X” on your screen or are unable to make outbound calls, chances are you have two routers that drop certain critical packets of data.

-This scenario has less to do with your router configuration, but more so the network layout.
+This scenario has less to do with your router configuration but more so with the network layout.

 Certain protocols are processed by the Application Layer Gateway (ALG) and rewritten for better flow through a firewall or NAT (Network Address Translation).
 However, it causes numerous problems for VoIP applications.